 What results is Common Ground, in which we are given a chance to mourn what is lost, but are also challenged to question the meaning of home.

 Born and raised on the South Side of Chicago, Strazzante worked at suburban newspapers before joining the Chicago Tribune in 2001.
 There, he was named Illinois Photographer of the Year an unprecedented 11 times, and was part of the Tribune team that won a 2007 Pulitzer Prize in Investigative Reporting.

 His work has appeared in National Geographic and Sports Illustrated.
 He now works at the San Francisco Chronicle.

 The next Wine & Critique will be held on November 21st and the theme is RAIN.
 Please visit the Wine & Critique website for more, including details on how you can submit work for the monthly contest.
 Please note that to be eligible for the contest, the photographer must be present to discuss their work.

 Submit your photo or just stop by, we’re looking forward to seeing you there!

-Congratulations to R. Compton for submitting the winning image at the August Wine & Critique!
-The theme was “The Dog Days of August.”
+Congratulations to the newcomer Jon Damaschke who submitted the winning image at the October Wine & Critique!
+The theme was “Selfie Without a Cell Phone.”